-International Law Weekend 2018 – The premier international law event of the fall season – is scheduled for October 18-20, 2018 in New York City.
-The conference will be held at the New York City Bar Association (42 West 44th Street) on October 18, 2018 and at Fordham Law School (150 West 62nd Street) on October 19-20, 2018.
+International Law Weekend 2018 – The premier international law event of the fall season – took place October 18-20, 2018 in New York City.
+The conference was held at the New York City Bar Association (42 West 44th Street) on October 18, 2018 and at Fordham Law School (150 West 62nd Street) on October 19-20, 2018.

 The unifying theme for ILW 2018 is Why International Law Matters

 Like any legal system, international law is a reflection of the past.
 Its norms, rules, and institutions are built upon a foundation that is moored in prior decades and steeped in previous centuries.
 And yet, international law plays an important role today, while setting the stage for the future.
 Current developments and emerging trends will form into future law.
 International lawyers must, therefore, serve as both historians and fortune tellers, while applying international legal norms in the present.
 How does the past inform our present?
 What current events and movements will most impact our future?
 And why does international law matter today?
 Wading through these moments in time, panels at ILW 2018 will consider the past, reflect on the present, and survey the future of our discipline and our profession, while addressing the fundamental question of why international law matters.

 A number of panels were designated for continuing legal education (CLE).
 CLE credit will be offered to all ILW attendees at no additional cost through the sponsorship and assistance of White & Case LLP, which is an accredited provider of New York and California CLE credit.
 Attorneys licensed in other states can apply for CLE credit in their own jurisdiction using the New York CLE certificate provided by White & Case.